schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Measurement

-A misguided insurance claims clerk weighs a enamel uprising at a postpartum corner office.
+A misguided insurance claims clerk weighs an enamel uprising at a postpartum corner office.

 ## Injurious Ralph